 "Hmmph," writing furiously on an old-fashioned notepad, "has umm, Gigi ever done anything like that before?"

 "No...no not really, Emily hesitantly answered, thinking of the hundreds of thing Gigi had been doing differently.

 "That's interesting," easily seeing Emily's reluctance, "well maybe she was looking for a better picture angle," the detective waved his pencil at Gigi, "after all how would she know to protect you and your family?"

-Greg answered this time, "I don't know and I don't care," giving Emily and Gigi what he hoped was a reassuring look.
+"I don't know and I don't care," Greg blurted out, giving Emily and Gigi what he hoped was a reassuring look.